timmorrisdev/south-coast-sup/README.md

 - [Google Fonts](https://fonts.google.com/)
     - Google Fonts was used to import the 'Montserrat', 'Lato' and 'Quicksand' fonts, which were used throughout the site.
 - [Font Awesome](https://fontawesome.com/)
+    - Used to source images for the 'why SUP' card headings.
 - [Hover.css](https://ianlunn.github.io/Hover/)
     - Hover.css was used in the nav bar to animate the menu items.
 - [Git](https://git-scm.com/)
-    - Git was used for version control using the terminal in Gitpod to 'add' and 'commit' to Git and to push changes to the GitHub reposotory using 'git push'.
+    - Git was used for version control using the terminal in Gitpod to 'add' and 'commit' to Git and to push changes to the GitHub repository using 'git push'.

 - [Gitpod](https://gitpod.io/)
     - Gitpod.io was used as the primary development environment when coding for the site.
 It's terminal was used to preview the site via temporary server, and for version control using Git commands.